ME-ICA/tedana/docs/approach.rst

     it further based on the data.
     If a mask is not provided, ``tedana`` runs :func:`nilearn.masking.compute_epi_mask` on the first echo's data to derive a mask prior to adaptive masking.
-    Some brain masking is required because the percile-based thresholding in the adaptive mask will be flawed if it includes all out-of-brain voxels.
+    Some brain masking is required because the percentile-based thresholding in the adaptive mask will be flawed if it includes all out-of-brain voxels.

 .. image:: /_static/a03_adaptive_mask.png